Tzahi12345/YoutubeDL-Material/README.md

 It will fix a lot of performance problems (especially with datasets in the tens of thousands videos/audios)!
 The (closed) issues as well as the project's Wiki will give you good starting points for your journey!

+For MongoDB specifically there is [this little guide](https://github.com/Tzahi12345/YoutubeDL-Material/wiki/Setting-a-MongoDB-backend-to-use-as-database-provider-for-YTDL-M).

 <hr>

 ## Getting Started